 Who is the best human for a Shih Tzu?

 Shih Tzus are very affectionate people-pleasers.
 With both kids and adults, they’ll charm everyone within a few moments of meeting them.
-They’re a tried-and-true apartment dog, due to their minimal need for exercise and small stature.
+If you live in a flat, they’re a great dog to have, due to their minimal need for exercise and small stature.
+And if you can’t be around as much as you’d like to be, you can find a local sitter on Rover.com who offers dog boarding and can give your dog all the attention they deserve while you’re gone.

 Getting a Shih Tzu puppy